-Commercial collateral may, however, be included in the Cover Pool even if the loan-to-value ratio exceeds 60 per cent, but does not exceed 70 per cent, provided the value of the Cover Pool exceeds the minimum level required (see "Matching Requirements" below), by at least 10 per cent.
-This applies also in relation to agricultural and forestry collateral, which pursuant to the Amendments, is removed as a separate category with a separately defined loan-to-value ratio and is instead considered within either the category of residential collateral or that of commercial collateral, depending on the principal purpose of the facilities.
+Commercial collateral may, however, be included in the Cover Pool even if the loan-to-value ratio exceeds 60 per cent, but does not exceed 70 per cent, provided the value of the Cover Pool exceeds the minimum level required (see Section "Matching Requirements" below), by at least 10 per cent.
+This applies also in relation to agricultural and forestry collateral and is in the Covered Bonds Act considered within either the category of residential collateral or that of commercial collateral, depending on the principal purpose of the facilities.